 If you think you are having a miscarriage, it should always be investigated.
 If you are registered with a midwife/local maternity unit, you should contact them if you are experiencing these symptoms.
 If you have not yet registered, contact your GP or NHS 24 on 111.

 Occasionally, miscarriages are caused by a condition that is known as cervical weakness, sometimes referred to as cervical incompetence.
 This means that the cervix or neck of the womb doesn’t stay closed but starts to dilate (open).
 In these circumstances, the baby may be lost before the 20th week.
-If this has been a problem for you in the past, speak to your midwife or GP about getting extra help early in pregnancy to reduce the risk of it happening again.
+If this has been a problem for you in the past, speak to your midwife or GP about getting extra help from your obstetrician early in pregnancy to reduce the risk of it happening again.

 Stillbirth is the death of a baby before or during birth after 24 or more weeks of pregnancy.
 This affects one in 200 pregnancies.
 If this did happen, you would be asked whether you wanted your baby to have a post mortem.
 A post mortem can sometimes find the cause of the stillbirth; it can also help rule out some causes.
 This information may be helpful if families are planning future pregnancies. (see Further help).